wujiashu0421/SPART/docs/source/Tutorial.rst

 	[RJ,RL,rJ,rL,e,g]=Kinematics(R0,r0,qm,robot);

 The output of the function is as follows:

-	* RJ -- Joint 3x3 rotation matrices of the joint  -- as a [3x3xn] matrix.
+* RJ -- Joint 3x3 rotation matrices -- as a [3x3xn] matrix.
 * RL -- Links 3x3 rotation matrices -- as a [3x3xn] matrix.
-	* rJ -- Positions of the joints projected in the inertial frame -- as a [3xn] matrix.
+* rJ -- Positions of the joints projected in the inertial CCS -- as a [3xn] matrix.
-	* rL -- Positions of the links projected in the inertial frame -- as a [3xn] matrix.
+* rL -- Positions of the links projected in the inertial CCS -- as a [3xn] matrix.
-	* e -- Joint rotation/sliding axis projected in the inertial frame -- as a [3xn] matrix.
+* e -- Joint rotation/sliding axis projected in the inertial CCS -- as a [3xn] matrix.
-	* g -- Vector from the origin of the origin of the ith joint to origin of the ith link projected in the inertial frame -- as a [3xn] matrix.
+* g -- Vector from the origin of the origin of the ith joint to origin of the ith link projected in the inertial CCS -- as a [3xn] matrix.

 The geometric definitions of these quantities are shown in the following figure.